MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/eDiscovery-investigation.md

 After you finalize your search, you can click the **Add results to review set** button and add it to a review set.
 For more information about review sets, see [Manage review sets in Advanced eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/managing-review-sets) and [Review Sets workflow](#review-sets-workflow) later in this article.

-#### Normal review sets and conversational review sets
+#### Normal review sets and conversation review sets

-When adding a search to a review set, you can choose from a normal review set or a conversational review set.
+When adding a search to a review set, you can choose from a normal review set or a conversation review set.

 A normal review set is similar to an export; it provides the individual `.msg` files for the Teams content and presents the content in a basic view.
 You would typically use a normal review set when you plan to use other software tools to re-process the files later.

-A conversational review set provides a more intuitive, threaded view of the conversations; it displays related messages together in the proper order.
+A conversation review set provides a more intuitive, threaded view of the conversations; it displays related messages together in the proper order.

 Functionality such as redaction is available in both types of review sets.

+For more information about review sets, see [Review conversation in advanced eDiscovery](https://docs.microsoft.com/microsoft-365/compliance/conversation-review-sets)

 #### Collection options

 When adding to a review set, there are several options available as checkboxes under the **Collection Options** section of the window, including **Conversation Retrieval Options** and **Teams Conversations**.
 If you enable these options, any individual Teams messages that are part of your review set will also be shown with additional messages surrounding them for context.
 For example, if your query is very specific and only one message is returned as a result, enabling these options will also return several messages leading up to and following the message that matched your query.

 Many logical criteria are used to determine whether additional messages provide context to messages that match your query.
 For example, for Teams content, enabling these options will retrieve the parent message and all the child messages because of the way the messages are threaded.
-Messages that have very close time stamps will also typically be flagged and retrieved as part of the same conversation, so if there is a gap of several hours, the criteria typically assume that the later messages are part of a separate or new conversation, so those messages will not be included.

-There are many heuristics that determine whether additional messages are returned.
+Message time stamps are also checked.
+If a message matches your query, neighboring messages that precede it within a span of 4 hours or that follow it within a span of 4 hours are considered to be part of the conversation and are also included in the results.

 If you must be certain about which contextual messages will be returned with matches to your search query, you do not need to use these options.
 You can either collect all content, or you can widen the date range of your search so that more messages are returned as a result of your query.

 ### Review sets workflow